JTLaMarre/ReadMe_Generator/README.md

 npm i on command line to install

 ## Usage
-open and follow promotes try it out with just the word test in all the prompts
+open command line and type (node index.js) and follow promotes try it out with just the word test in all the prompts

 ## License
 used the Other license